smartcrib/password-scrambler-ws/README.md

 Testing Functionality of Scrambler(s)
 ====================================

-26. change effective user to scrib: **sudo su scrib**
+27. change effective user to scrib: **sudo su scrib**
-27. create a folder for Scrambler tools - **mkdir /home/scrib/tools**; go to the new folder **cd /home/scrib/tools**
+28. create a folder for Scrambler tools - **mkdir /home/scrib/tools**; go to the new folder **cd /home/scrib/tools**
-28. upload tools from GitHub: ** svn checkout https://github.com/smartcrib/password-scrambler-ws/trunk/ScramblerTools .**
+29. upload tools from GitHub: ** svn checkout https://github.com/smartcrib/password-scrambler-ws/trunk/ScramblerTools .**
-29. if your Scrambler is plugged to the Raspberry, run **python sc_driver.py**; you should see status information about the Scrambler
+30. if your Scrambler is plugged to the Raspberry, run **python sc_driver.py**; you should see status information about the Scrambler, something like:
+   - List of connected devices:
+   - Smart Crib:Scrambler:00000000
+   -    Device ID: 00000000; API STATUS: (ID: 0102030000000000, CLUSTER: 8mxaN*_d13, COUNTER: 00000001, LOCKED: 1.

 Initial Configuration of Scramblers